slagyr/eflight/_posts/2019-09-03-scooter-batteries.md

 As it turns out, copper was not the best choice of material for the bus bars.
 Why?
 Because nickel doesn't weld to copper, at least not with the spot welder I have.
 Nickel is needed to connect the individual cells.

 I ended up plating the copper with solder.
 Spot welding the nickel to the solder did work, kinda.
-In the end I reinforced the spot welds with some solder welds.
+In the end I reinforced the spot welds with some solder welds (only on the bus bars so as not to heat the cells).
 The whole process made for lots of extra work.
 But it should easily handle the 130A and then some!

 ![Pack Nearly Complete](/eflight/img/2019-09-03/3.jpg)